tutucea/celestial-forecast/README.md

 This can be installed on Windows, Mac and Linux.

-Install Node.js:  download and install Node.js from the official website.
+Install Node.js:  download and install Node.js from the official website https://nodejs.org/en/download.
 This will also install npm (Node Package Manager) along with it.

-Download it by clicking on CODE and download as zip  https://github.com/tutucea/maya-forecast/archive/refs/heads/main.zip .. or simply download all the files individually in the same folder
+Download Maia-Forecast by clicking on CODE and download as zip  https://github.com/tutucea/maya-forecast/archive/refs/heads/main.zip .. or simply download all the files individually in the same folder

 cd maya-forecast-app ( or whatever folder you downloaded to) by using a terminal (cmd for windows)